Detection and Mitigation of Byzantine Attacks in Distributed Training: Adversarial Attack Models and Gradient Distortion Methods

 We now discuss the different Byzantine models that we consider in this work.
 For all the models, we assume that at most $q < K/2$ workers can be adversarial.
 For each assigned file $B_{t,i}$ a worker $U_j$ will return the value $\hat{\mathbf{g}}_{t,i}^{(j)}$ to the PS.
 Then,

 where $\mathbf{g}_{t,i}$ is the sum of the loss gradients on all samples in file $B_{t,i}$, i.e.,

 and $\mathbf{*}$ is any arbitrary vector in $\mathbb{R}^d$.
-Within this setup, we examine multiple adversarial scenarios in regards to the actual behavior of the workers.
-Table \ref{table:adversarial_assumptions} provides a high-level summary of the Byzantine models considered in this work, as well as in related papers.
+Within this setup, we examine adversarial scenarios that differ based on the behavior of the workers.
+Table \ref{table:adversarial_assumptions} provides a high-level summary of the Byzantine models considered in this work as well as in related papers.
 As we will discuss in Section \ref{sec:experiments}, for those schemes that do not involve redundancy and merely split the work equally among the $K$ workers, all possible choices of the Byzantine set are equivalent, and no \emph{orchestration}\footnote{We will use the term \emph{orchestration} to refer to the method adversaries use to collude and attack collectively as a group.} of them will change the defense's output; hence, those cases are denoted by ``N/A'' in the table.